Thoseyearsbrian/Aegis/README.md

 Additionally, the Aegis project has enabled GPG commit signing to ensure the authenticity and integrity of its codebase.
 You can verify each commit via GPG signatures to gain higher assurance that the code has not been tampered with.

-It is recommended to fork or build upon this repository to save time, maintain compatibility, and benefit from future security updates.
+We recommend maintaining and extending your configurations based on the structure of this project, to avoid duplicated efforts, reduce time costs, and benefit from ongoing updates and security optimizations.

 ## **🙌  Aegis Telegram Channels**